 Beth obtained her Bachelor of Science from Michigan State University and her Masters, Business Administration from Saginaw Valley State University.
 In addition, Beth has been an adjunct faculty at Delta College since 2009.
 She currently resides in Saginaw, MI.

 Director of Communications

-As Director of Communications, Kate is responsible for MiHIA’s communication strategy, website and for the organization’s ability to quickly communicate with clarity and transparency to the community as a whole.
-Kate is responsible for both public relations for MiHIA and the marketing of its programs to area employers and the public as a whole.
+As Director of Communications, Kate is responsible for MiHIA’s communication strategy, website and for the organization’s ability to quickly communicate with clarity and transparency to stakeholders and the general public.
+Kate is responsible for both public relations for MiHIA and the marketing of its programs to area employers and the community as a whole.
 Describing the organization and her role, she said, “MiHIA is working on cutting edge health initiatives that will greatly impact the 760,000 residents in the Great Lakes Bay region.
 I am lucky to help with these endeavors.”

 Kate obtained her BFA from Saginaw Valley State University and her MBA from Northwood University DeVos Graduate School.
 She resides in Auburn, MI with her husband, three children.